 - 40% of remapping paid by federal and state sources

 Charlotte-Mecklenburg began updating floodplain maps in 2010.
-Until the new maps are formally approved, the 2000 maps remain in effect.
+New floodplain maps have now taken effect for about one-third of Mecklenburg County.
+In other sections of the county, the 2000 maps remain in effect.

 For more information about floodplain maps, contact: